-Dead Wildlife on my Property
+Dead Wildlife on My Property

-If you plan to bury the animal, the hole should be at least two and half feet deep (there should be at least 6 inches of compacted soil covering the carcass).
-If you do not know where the underground utility facilities (power, phone, and gas lines) are located on your property, call JULIE before you dig (1-800-892-0123).
-The location you choose should be at least 200 feet from any supply of surface or groundwater to avoid contamination of the water supply.
+If you plan to bury the animal, the hole should be at least two and a half feet deep (there should be at least 6 inches of compacted soil covering the carcass).
+If you do not know where the underground utility facilities (power, phone, and gas lines) are located on your property, call JULIE before you dig 8-1-1.
+The location you choose should be at least 200 feet from any supply of surface water or groundwater to avoid contamination of the water supply.

 Without testing the carcasses, it is usually not possible to diagnose what caused the die-off.
 If the animals are not needed for testing, they can be disposed of in the garbage following the guidelines above.